 Funds held by the County Court are deposited and invested in accordance with rules issued by the Supreme Court as directed by Neb.
 Rev. Stat.
 Section 25-2713 R.R.S.
 1995.
-Funds are generally consolidated in an interest-bearing checking account; however, the Court may order certain trust funds to be invested separately.
 Any deposits in excess of the amount insured by the Federal Deposit Insurance Corporation are required by Neb.
 Rev. Stat.
 Section 77-2326.04 R.S.Supp., 2001 to be secured either by a surety bond or as provided in the Public Funds Deposit Security Act.